 We use section pliers daily, often two pairs together, and we’ve settled on what we think are the best.
 The pliers shown here are actually intended by their manufacturer for use in the automobile industry.
 Don’t be lured into buying cheap lookalike pliers, though; I’ve used several brands of lookalikes, and they don’t work alike.
 These pliers are so good that we offer them for sale.

 Do not use baby powder or ladies’ dusting powder, or any powder that contains fragrances, cornstarch, zinc oxide, or other additives!
 These products are oiled to protect delicate skin, and oil eats rubber.
 Pen sacs are rubber… If there’s no plain talcum powder in the house, buy some.
-(I should point out that pure talcum powder is not easy to find these days.
-Your best bet might be a billiards supplier, but one enterprising collector wrote to tell me that he had obtained a lifetime supply by slitting open an old bicycle inner tube!)
+(I should point out that pure talcum powder is very hard to find these days; your best bet may be from a billiards supplier.)
 If you absolutely cannot find talcum powder, you can substitute powdered graphite.
-This stuff is sold by hardware stores and locksmiths for lubricating locks and other mechanisms that are exposed to cold and wet.
+This stuff is sold by hordware stores and locksmiths for lubricating locks and other mechanisms that are exposed to cold and wet.
 It's messy, but it does work.

 J.B.’s PERFECT PEN FLUSH is a special formulation of surfactants and cleaning agents.
-I don’t make it, but I’ve been using it for many years, and I think it works very well.
+We don’t make it, but we’ve been using it for several years, and we think it works very well.
 If you don’t have it and don’t have time to purchase a bottle, a solution of 1 tablespoon clear household ammonia (not sudsy ammonia, and most definitely not lemon scented) in 2/3 cup of water will work almost as well.

 The information in this article is as accurate as possible, but you should not take it as absolutely authoritative.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.